Rishikant181/Rettiwt-API/README.md

 Note: Steps 1 and 2 need to be done only once.
 After the image has been built and volume created, you don't need to repeat those every time you want to develop.

-You can also pull the built image from Docker Hub using the command: 'docker pull rishikant181/rettiwt:rettiwt-api', and skip steps 1 and 2, although this method is slightly discouraged.
+To use the app in build mode, pull the image from Docker Hub using the command: 'docker pull rishikant181/rettiwt:rettiwt-api' and then run it.